 The Constitution of the United States is supposedly the supreme document; the piece of parchment that every freedom loving person should want governing their life.
 It has led to 225 year reign of relative prosperity and unprecedented freedoms, providing the base for a strong country.
 Our Founding Fathers, those men who met in Philadelphia in 1787 to create a new government however, had motives that reached beyond the desire to build a nation.
 They gathered to create a government that served their interests, truly believing, perhaps correctly, that it would be the best system to provide for the well-being of a strong nation.
 Consequently, the resultant document turned out less democratic than the American people have grown to believe, putting the goal of a prosperous nation before the goal of a totally powerful populace.

 The Founding Fathers convened in 1787 with the goal of creating a government that would be able to bind together the states that had previously only been loosely bound by the Articles of Confederation.
 The nature of such a government was a subject of heated debate between Federalists, who believed that a strong central government with more authority than individual states was necessary, and Anti-federalists who believed the opposite.
 Although the delegates belonged to two distinctly different schools of thought, the differences among them in regard to class and stature were minimal.
-The constitutional convention was, as Georgetown University professor Gary Wasserman puts it, "[not a debate] between the ‘haves' and the ‘have-nots,' but between the ‘haves' and the ‘haves' over their regional interests."

 This disconnect between the delegates and the mass of citizens of the confederation, as it always has in politics, led to a government better suited to meet the needs of those who founded it than everyone else.
 For example, as Michael Parenti points out in his book Democracy for the Few, the confederation had issued inflated paper scrip to pay soldiers and small suppliers.
 Many wealthy early Americans, including some of the delegates, had speculated in that inflated scrip, buying it off of the holders for a small amount.
 In order to make the profit that they had invested in, the wealthy needed a strong government that would be able to tax and repay its debts.